AndoniAranguren/BagOfWordsJava/README.md

 # BagOfWordsJava
-Java implementation of the NPL technique Bag of words.
+Java implementation of the NLP technique Bag of words.